-All -v options, used only by TD.EXE, affect how Turbo Debugger handles the video hardware.
+The-v options -vg, -vn, and -vp are used only by TD.EXE, and affect how Turbo Debugger handles the video hardware.
+The option -vd is used only by TD32.

-- -vg Saves complete graphics image of your program's screen.
+- -vd Causes TD32 to load SVGA32.DLL and use a dual-monitor setup. - -vg Saves complete graphics image of your program's screen.
 Enabling this option uses an extra 8K of memory, but it lets you debug programs that use certain graphic display modes.
 Try this mode if your program's graphic screens become corrupted when you're running under TD.EXE. - -vn Disables the 43/50-line display under TD.EXE.
 You can save some memory by using this option when you know you won't be switching to 43/50-line mode. - -vp Enables the EGA/VGA palette save.
 If your program alters the EGA/VGA palette, use this option to have TD.EXE save your program's palette to memory.

-Windows crash message checking (-wc) The -wc option, used only by TDW, disables Turbo Debugger's system crash checking, which is turned on by default.
+Windows crash message checking (-wc)

+The -wc option, used only by TDW, disables Turbo Debugger's system crash checking, which is turned on by default.

 If your program generates Turbo Debugger's System crash possible.
 Continue? error message, you can use this option to turn the message off.
-Normally, this error message is generated after you have paused your program's execution with the system interrupt key and then begin to single step.
+Normally, this error message is generated after you have paused your program's execution with the system interrupt key and then begin to single-step.
 When you disable the system crash checking, Turbo Debugger issues the message only once, and not as you continue to single step through your program.

-Windows DLL checking (-wd) The -wd option, used only by TDW, enables DLL checking by Turbo Debugger.
+Windows DLL checking (-wd)

+The -wd option, used only by TDW, enables DLL checking by Turbo Debugger.
 When this option is turned on (the default setting), Turbo Debugger makes a check when your program is loaded to see if all the DLLs used by your program are available.
 By turning this option off, you can disable the check for the DLLs.